lighter3000/Jeopardy-Game/README.md

 - ~Make it possible to add points to the players via AdminWindow~ -- Done, but can be rewritten (GameWindow, AdminWindow, QuestionLabel)
 - Make the code better (f.e.
 AdminWindow and GameWindow are inherited by another super class)
 - Rewrite the communications between classes with an interface
+- Made it so if something went wrong, you can remove the points

 ## Future Ideas if I want to (for this project)